 Information on training to be a volunteer

-This training will take place over 6 weeks, during which time there are 5 Friday all-day sessions (9:30am-5pm) and 5 Wednesday evening sessions (6:30pm-9pm) and 1 Monday session (9:45am-3pm).
+Training to become a MindLine volunteer takes place over 6 weeks, during which time there are 5 all-day sessions (9:30am-5pm) and 5 evening sessions (6:30pm-9pm) and 1 part-day session (9:45am-3pm).
 Prospective volunteers MUST be able to attend all of the training days and evening in order to be accepted onto the training.

 Our MindLine Volunteering Information Pack gives a full outline of what you can expect from the training.

 How to volunteer